Ha'Nephilim

-Ha'Nephilim (The Outsiders, הנפילים) is a television programme which was broadcast on Yes (Israel) written by Ruby Doanias and Chen Kliman.
+Ha'Nephilim (The Outsiders, הנפילים) is a television programme that was broadcast on Yes (Israel) written by Ruby Doanias and Chen Kliman.
 It is named after the biblical Nephilim, who are referred to in the show.
 The second season was broadcast on the Israeli Kids Channel.

 Promotion

 Before the show was premiered on Yes Israeli, it was advertised online using teasers, that requested the public's help in finding a missing teenager, Zuri Barlev.
 Visitors who clicked the banner, arrived to a website stating Zuri is missing, and that assistance of the public is requested.
 In addition, a blog and a website were opened by an account with the same name, to add more features to the promotion.
 The comments about the promotion were mostly negative, stating this way of promotion is highly unwanted due to its danger of confusing the public.